Posted by marilynch

 Leaving the bike path at Roberts Lake/Embassy Suites (Del Monte Ave and Canyon del Rey Blvd intersection), cross Del Monte and go up Canyon Del Rey.
 At that point, here are two possible options:

 (Option 1) To go through residential neighborhoods, take Canyon Del Rey a short distance until you come to Sonoma.
 Make a LEFT on Sonoma, then a RIGHT onto Trinity.
-Continue on Trinity to Trinity Park; just after the park, Fishwife, and the adjacent Turtle Bay Taqueria (both are HER Helmet Thursdays spots), will be on your left.
+Continue on Trinity to Trinity Park; just after the park, Fishwife will be on your left.
 Cross Fremont Street and head north; Peace Resource Center will soon be on your right.

 Or, (Option 2) continue on Canyon Del Rey all the way to Fremont Blvd; you’ll see Walgreen’s your left, and you’ll also spot Safeway across Fremont Blvd, on your far right.
 Make a left onto busy Fremont Blvd (wear high-visibility apparel and exercise extra caution).
-Several blocks down, on your left-hand side, you’ll see the sign for Turtle Bay and Fishwife on your left, at the corner of Fremont and Trinity.
-Continue on Fremont past those landmark restaurants; you’ll soon see the Peace Resource Center on your right.
+Several blocks down, on your left-hand side, you’ll see the sign for Fishwife on your left, near the corner of Fremont and Trinity.
+Continue on Fremont past that landmark restaurant; you’ll soon see the Peace Resource Center on your right.

 *Seaside municipal leaders want to make the city more bike-friendly, and budget cuts make that more challenging than ever!
 Consider attending a Traffic Advisory Committee meeting to show your support and share ideas.